Clump-Scale Dust Attenuation in Epoch of Reionization Galaxies: Spatially Resolved Properties from FirstLight Simulations: Summary and Conclusions

 \section{Summary and Conclusions}

-We present spatially resolved dust properties, including dust temperature, UV slope, attenuation curves, and infrared excess (IRX), for clumpy galaxies ($M_* \simeq 10^{8-10}\, M_\odot$) at $z= 6$--$9$ using cosmological zoom-in simulations.
-By performing post-processing dust radiative transfer calculations, we obtain pixel-by-pixel SEDs for each simulated galaxy.
+We present spatially resolved dust observables, including dust temperature, UV slope, attenuation curves, and infrared excess (IRX), for clumpy galaxies ($M_* \simeq 10^{8-10}\, M_\odot$) at $z= 6$--$9$ using cosmological zoom-in simulations.
+By performing postprocessing dust radiative transfer calculations, we obtain pixel-by-pixel SEDs for each simulated galaxy.
 We identify star-forming giant clumps ($R \gtrsim 100\, {\rm pc}$, ${\rm SFR} \gtrsim 1\, M_\odot\, {\rm yr^{-1}}$) based on SFR surface density, detecting 376 clumpy systems and 1059 individual clumps in total at $z= 6$--$9$.
-For each clumpy system, we analyze three components: clumps, diffuse regions, and system-integrated values, and statistically compare their dust properties.
+For each clumpy system, we analyze three components: clumps, diffuse regions, and system-integrated values, and statistically compare their dust observables.

 We find that clumps exhibit systematically higher $T_{\rm d, peak}$, $A_{\rm V}$, $A_{\rm UV}$, and redder $\beta_{\rm UV}$ compared to system-integrated values, with large scatter.
 In contrast, diffuse components show similar $T_{\rm d, peak}$ and $\beta_{\rm UV}$ but smaller $A_{\rm V}$ and $A_{\rm UV}$ than system-integrated values, with much smaller scatter.
 Some clumps have temperatures up to 20~K higher than their host galaxies' system-integrated values.
 The median IRX of clumps is 1--2~dex larger than both diffuse and system-integrated values, indicating dramatically different dust obscuration levels within individual galaxies.